phpactor/phpactor/doc/reference/refactorings.rst

 ~~~~~~~~~~

 It is sometimes unwise to preemptively create interfaces for all your
-classes, as doing so adds maintainance overhead, and the interfaces may
+classes, as doing so adds maintenance overhead, and the interfaces may
 never be needed.

 This refactoring allows you to generate an interface from an existing